Seeed-Projects/jetson-examples/README.md

 This repository provides examples for running AI models and applications on [NVIDIA Jetson devices](https://www.seeedstudio.com/reComputer-J4012-p-5586.html) with a single command.

-This repo builds upon the work of the [jetson-containers](https://github.com/dusty-nv/jetson-containers), which provides a modular container build system for various AI/ML packages on NVIDIA Jetson devices.
+This repo builds upon the work of the [jetson-containers](https://github.com/dusty-nv/jetson-containers), [ultralytics](https://github.com/ultralytics/ultralytics) and other excellent projects.

 ## Features
 - 🚀 **Easy Deployment:** Deploy state-of-the-art AI models on Jetson devices in one line.
-- 🔄 **Versatile Examples:** Supports text generation, image generation, vision transformers, computer vision and so on.
+- 🔄 **Versatile Examples:** Supports text generation, image generation, computer vision and so on.
 - ⚡ **Optimized for Jetson:** Leverages Nvidia Jetson hardware for efficient performance.